TAghayev/Data_Analysis_Hacker_News/README.md

-Hacker News Data Exploration/Analytics
+# Hacker News Data Exploration/Analytics

 This project examines two types of posts from Hacker News to find posts that receive the most votes based off comments.
-Two types of posts are Ask HN and Show HN.
-Essentially, Ask HN is a type of post that asks a question from the Hacker News community.
-Show HN, is a post that shares something interesting to the Hacker News community, projects, videos, images, etc.
+Two types of posts are `Ask HN` and `Show HN`.
+Essentially, `Ask HN` is a type of post that asks a question from the Hacker News community. `Show HN`, is a post that shares something interesting to the Hacker News community, projects, videos, images, etc.

 In this project, we will target two questions:
 1) Which of those two types of questions receive more comments on average?